Born: June 3, 1959

 In 1986, Mora was hired to coach the New Orleans Saints.
 He signed Sam to a contract and made him the leader of his defensive unit.
 In 1987, the Saints enjoyed their first winning season and Sam made his first of four trips to the Pro Bowl.
 New Orleans continued to field strong teams right into the early 1990s, and the heart of the team was its linebacking corps, aka The Dome Patrol.
 Sam played alongside Rickey Jackson, Vaughan Johnson and Pat Swilling to form one of the best units in pro football history.

 At age 35, Sam seemed to be nearing the end of his career when the Saints decided not to re-sign him following the 1994 season.
-A young expansion club, the Carolina Panthers, inked him to a free agent contract hoping he could provide some leadership.
+An expansion club, the Carolina Panthers, inked him to a free agent contract hoping he could provide some leadership.
 Sam obliged, winning the franchise’s first game in 1995 with an interception against the Jets, and being picked for his fifth Pro Bowl in 1996.
 That year, Sam and the Panthers stunned the experts by winning 12 times and going all the way to the NFC Championship game in just their second season.
 He also set a record as the oldest NFL player to return a fumble for a touchdown.

 Sam retired after the 1997 season with more than 1,300 tackles and 20 sacks to his credit.
 He also intercepted 11 passes.
 He stayed on at Carolina as a defensive coach.
 During training camp in 2003, Sam was diagnosed with intestinal cancer.
 Doctors warned him he might only have a few months to live.
 He fought the cancer and continued to coach.
 Inspired by Sam, the Panthers went all the way to the Super Bowl that winter, and narrowly lost to the Patriots.
 The key moment in the postseason was an upset of the Cowboys.
 Sam delivered an unforgettable locker room speech before that game.
 “When I found out I had cancer,” he said, “there were two things I could do — quit or keep pounding.
 I’m a fighter.
 I kept pounding.
 You’re fighters, too.
 Keep pounding!”